 A retinal detachment is a separation of the retina (which is the nerve cell layer) from the underlying layers within the eye.
 The detachment might be small and not dangerous or it could involve the entire retina resulting in blindness if not treated quickly and properly.

-In the event you have symptoms that lead you to believe you may have a retinal attachment, you must seek immediate attention from an ophthalmologist.
+- In the event you have symptoms that lead you to believe you may have a retinal detachment, you must seek immediate attention from an ophthalmologist.
 In the meantime, you should do the following:

 Homeopathic Macular Degeneration Pellets